 Digital Marketing Idea 9: Adding your business to Google Maps

-OK so if you have a business you’d like to have better online visibility with, the simplest thing you can do is to ensure your customers can find you online, is to add your business to Google maps (Previously known as Google Places).
+OK, so if you have a business you’d like to improve online visibility for, the simplest thing you can do to ensure your customers can find you online, is to add your business to Google maps (Previously known as Google Places).

 Digital Marketing Idea 10: Pay Per Click

-If you’re smart enough about it, you can create a very relevant and compelling offer, along with some great content and use targetted PPC ads to get people flocking to your offer.
+If you’re smart, you can create a very relevant and compelling offer, along with some great content and use targeted PPC ads to get people flocking to your offer.

 I would not recommend you start using PPC with the mindset that you’re going to convert cold prospects into buyers instantly.

-I would recommend that you use PPC carefully, to build your customer base, by offering a valuable incentive in line with your business offerings.
+I would recommend, however, that you use PPC to build your customer base, by offering a valuable incentive in line with your business offerings.

 Check out this book on Amazon if you need an introduction to Pay Per Click.